Reviews You Can Rely On

 Credit: Natalie Kafader

 The Ninja offers four cooking modes: Air Fry (300-400°F), Roast (250-400°F), Reheat (270-400°F), and Dehydrate (105-195°F).
-These aren't food-specific presets but rather heat distribution patterns, which I actually prefer—it encourages you to understand how the machine works rather than blindly trusting a “frozen fries” button.
+These aren't food-specific presets but rather heat distribution patterns, which we actually prefer—it encourages you to understand how the machine works rather than blindly trusting a “frozen fries” button.
 The included recipe book helps bridge the knowledge gap for beginners.

 ninja air fryer - we found the capacity of this air fryer to be ideal and we love that...